JohnBlue-git/HowToSDBusPlus/build-from-source-sdbusplus.md

-# About this mark down
+# About this markdown
-To note the buuild process of sdbusplus library, and to explain the meson build script regard building sdbusplus library.
+To note the build process of sdbusplus library, and to explain the meson build script regard building sdbusplus library.

 ## Official website
 https://github.com/openbmc/sdbusplus